THE BASEMENT BOOKSHELF: Joe Dante’s THE HOWLING: Studies in the Horror Film by Lee Gambin

 Everything about “Joe Dante’s THE HOWLING: Studies in the Horror Film” is about as perfect as can be, from the beautifully painted wraparound cover (which would make an amazing poster) to the very detailed movie synopsis to the comments from many of the people involved in the making of film, this is one book that once you pick it up you will not be able to put it down.

 Let’s start with the synopsis of the film.
 The first beat of the heart of the book is the retelling of the movie in printed word.
 This is not a hack job either; it is very detailed and manages to bring back the feelings and emotions you feel actually watching the film.
 The second beat are the comments from the actors and creators of this amazing movie.
 The only downside here is that some have since passed away as it would’ve been interesting to hear what John Carradine, Patrick Macnee, Slim Pickens and Elisabeth Brooks had to say about their participation in this film.

 One of the many highlights of this book feature stories concerning Dee Wallace and how she brought such an innocence, but strength to the role.
 The discussions of how difficult it was for her to work in the XXX district of Los Angeles while meeting Eddie Quist shows not only what a trooper she is, but also what a professional she is as she was able to take her very real discomfort of where she was and use it to add a new dimension to the character of Karen White.

 Another trooper was John Carradine who was not only getting up there in age but was also suffering from severe arthritis.
 Going into this film he had not read the script and came right out and said during shooting that he had no idea what the film was about.
-When he found out he was very excited and through not only through his physical pain but also working during very cold nights during the opening sequence at The Colony.
+When he found out he was very excited and not only worked through his physical pain but also worked without complaint during the very cold nights filming the opening sequence at The Colony.